 First point to note – betting hedge or hedging in sports betting is not the same as arbitrage betting: How to use it in Sports Betting.
-Second point to note in this article is that we will be doing less explaining and more example.
-It makes more sense when enough relevant example to explain a concept than just describing and explaining in lengthy words.
+The second point to note in this article is that we will be doing less explaining and more example.
+It makes more sense when enough relevant examples to explain a concept than just describing and explaining in lengthy words.

 Hedging in Sports Betting explained

-Charles is going for an impromptu travel overseas but he is not very sure of what the weather will be like at the destination – his boss as not even told him the exact destination country.
-So, Charles pack both winter summer clothes and winter clothes.
+Charles is going for an impromptu journey overseas but he is not very sure of what the weather will be like at the destination – his boss as not even told him the exact destination country.
+So, Charles packs both winter summer clothes and winter clothes.
 This is a very simple case study where Charles is hedging his bets.